Skip to content

 United States

-DroneShield opened its European headquarters in Amsterdam on 30 March 2026 and confirmed EU manufacturing is underway with first deliveries expected by mid-2026; European revenue reached $98 million in 2025, representing 45% of total company revenue, with an EU pipeline of $1.2 billion as of February 2026.
+DroneShield opened its European headquarters in Amsterdam on 30 March 2026, with EU manufacturing underway and first deliveries expected by mid-2026.
+European revenue reached $98 million in 2025, 45% of total revenue.
+The EU pipeline stands at $1.2 billion as of February 2026.

 A new partnership with Origin Robotics gives DroneShield something it lacked: the ability to physically destroy a drone, not just detect or jam it.